-John Delagrange was born on the 27th of July 1932 in small town near Barberton, Ohio.
+John Delagrange was born on the 27th of July 1932 in a small town near Barberton, Ohio.
 After graduating from high school, he and a friend enlisted in the United States Army in 1952.
-John Delagrange received his Basic Training at Fort Knox, Kentucky and was then sent to Fort Riley, Kansas where he received training as an Arial Photo Interpreter.
-In December of 1952, he arrived at Kimpo Air Base via Inchon and was assigned to the 4th Arial Photo Interpretation Company (G-2) where he served until being released from the Army in 1954.
+He received his Basic Training at Fort Knox, Kentucky, and was then sent to Fort Riley, Kansas, where he received training as an Aerial Photo Interpreter.
+In December of 1952, he arrived at Kimpo Air Base via Inchon and was assigned to the 4th Aerial Photo Interpretation Company (G-2) where he served until being released from the Army in 1954.
 During his service in the Korean War, he analyzed photos from reconnaissance missions and helped develop action plans for future missions.
-It was at Kimpo Air Base in September of 1953, where he witnessed the defection of North Korean MiG 15 Pilot, No Kum Sok (Kenneth Rowe).
+It was at Kimpo Air Base in September of 1953 where he witnessed the defection of North Korean MiG 15 Pilot, No Kum Sok (Kenneth Rowe).

 Identifying Targets During Korean War

-John Delagrange was trained as a photo Interpreter and he had difficulty identifying targets in North Korea.
+John Delagrange shares he was trained as a photo interpreter and had difficulty identifying targets in North Korea.
 Using reconnaissance photos of battles throughout the mountains and hills, the United States Army Aerial Photo Interpretation Company (API) Air Intelligence Section pieced together maps in order to create a massive map of Korea.
 Every ravine, elevation, mountain, and hill was labeled by this photo analysis company.

 Enemy River Crossing

-John Delagrange spent most of his time at Kimpo Air Base analyzing areial photos for intelligence.
-He sent a reconnaissance flight to investigate an area of concern on the Imjingang River.
-This is the location where many of the Chinese troops hid and invaded Allied forces during the Korean War.
+John Delagrange recalls spending most of his time at Kimpo Air Base, analyzing aerial photos for intelligence.
+He remembers sending a reconnaissance flight to investigate an area of concern on the Imjingang River.
+He highlights that was the location where many of the Chinese troops hid and invaded during the Korean War.

 North Korean Defector - Kenneth Rowe

 John Delagrange remembers the day No Kum Sok landed his MiG 15 fighter at Kimpo Air Base defecting to South Korea in 1953.
-No Kum Sok's (Kenneth Rowe) wrote a book and John Delagrange heard it first hand during their phone conversations later in life.
+No Kum Sok (Kenneth Rowe) wrote a book, and he heard about the incident first-hand during their phone conversations later in life.
 No Kum Sok was a North Korean pilot during the Korean War, but he stole a MiG-15 and flew over the DMZ to Kimpo Air Base to earn his freedom.